sfigg/commercialization-public/manufacture/desktop/available-language-packs-for-windows.md

 LIPs must be installed to the operating system that they support.
 Windows 10 LIPs cannot be used on Windows 8.1; similarly, Windows 8.1 LIPs cannot be used on Windows 10.

-OEMs and system builders with Microsoft Software License Terms can get language packs and LIPs from the [Microsoft OEM](http://go.microsoft.com/fwlink/?LinkId=131359) site and [OEM Partner Center](http://go.microsoft.com/fwlink/?LinkId=131358).
+To learn how to get language packs and language interface packs, see [Get language packs and LIPs](language-packs-and-windows-deployment.md#span-idgetlanguagepacksandlipsspanspan-idgetlanguagepacksandlipsspanspan-idgetlanguagepacksandlipsspanget-language-packs-and-lips).

 For a complete list of supported languages and locales, see [Locale Identifier Constants and Strings](https://msdn.microsoft.com/en-us/library/dd318693(v=vs.85).aspx).

-For a complete list of available language features on demand, see [Available language FODs](http://download.microsoft.com/download/8/3/0/830AC3A9-68CF-4F10-9357-F27E0A03148A/Windows 10 1607 FOD to LP Mapping Table.xlsx)

-To learn more, see [Add Language Packs to Windows](add-language-packs-to-windows.md).
+To learn how to add languages to Windows, see [Add Language Packs to Windows](add-language-packs-to-windows.md).

 ## Supported Language Packs and Language Interface Packs